turnanehri/JavaScript3/Week1/MAKEME.md

 ## Building our first real web application

 Yes!
-We're finally going to build our first actual Single Page Application (after completing this week's homework, you can pretty much call yourself a front-end web developer :nerd_face:!).
+We're finally going to build our first actual Single Page Application (after completing this week's homework, you're officially a front-end web developer :nerd_face:).
 We'll start with the basics, and add more fancy stuff and rewrite parts as we learn more in the coming weeks.

 Because we're actually going to build an entire application, this week's homework is more extensive and challenging than previous homework. **Please read the instructions below carefully and follow them with great attention to detail**.
 This is also an important part of being a developer!